Skip to content

 Do any of these sites ship internationally?

-Most BNPL retailers we tested ship within the United States only.
+Most of these BNPL retailers ship within the United States only.
 Afterpay runs separately in several other countries through local partner stores.
 Check the retailer’s shipping policy, not Afterpay’s.

 What happens if I miss a payment on these sites?